-This unit includes the aims, structure, and logic of a diagnostic interview, ethical, interpersonal and cultural issues, the rationale and procedures of relevant physical examinations, the contemporary application and terminology in various laboratory tests and other diagnosis method and the methods of recording patient information.
-Issues relating to cultural awareness, difference and relevance of WM and CM diagnosis method, communication and referral based on an understanding of underlying pathology will be emphasised.
+This unit includes the aims, structure, and logical flow of a diagnostic interview; awareness of ethical, interpersonal and cultural issues; the rationale and procedures of relevant physical examinations; the contemporary application and terminology of various laboratory tests and other diagnosis methods; and procedures for accurate recording of patient information.
+Issues relating to clinical diagnosis is emphasised through the study including cultural awareness sensitivity, difference and relevance of WM and CM diagnostic methods, effective communication and referral based on an understanding of underlying pathology.

 |Learning outcomes||On successful completion of this unit students will be able to: